View Current Volunteer Opportunities

 - undergo a Police Record Check and a Working with Children Check (CatholicCare will reimburse the cost of this when you commence voluntary work).

 CatholicCare’s Homework Group in Geelong provides students with a supportive environment to enhance their academic achievement and build social connections with their peers.
 Students are from both culturally and linguistically diverse and English speaking backgrounds.

-Bilingual Volunteer Tutors who speak either Dari, Hazaragi, Arabic, Karen or Karenni will assist students to understand and complete their set homework tasks in various subjects such as Maths, Science and English, and encourage them to continue working towards their academic and career aspirations.
+Volunteer Tutors who speak just English, or English plus either Dari, Hazaragi, Arabic, Karen or Karenni will assist students to understand and complete their set homework tasks in various subjects such as Maths, Science and English, and encourage them to continue working towards their academic and career aspirations.